-NEW PLAN FOR FALL 2021.
+NOTE PLAN FOR 2022-2023.
 Due to necessary cutbacks in faculty load, only the Jazz Vocal Ensemble (JVE) will be offered this coming academic year.
-As of this writing, JVRE has been suspended for 2021-2022.
+As of this writing, JVRE is still suspended for 2022-2023.

 Ensemble goals and activities—JVE will perform numerous charts of varying levels (III–VI) throughout the coming year.
 Weekly meetings will involve rehearsal of this material, of course, but also devote time to cultivating improvisation skills (scales, solfege, scat syllables, strategies, exercises, application, and so forth).